Skip to main content

 Fluoride contributes to the maintenance of tooth mineralisation.

-A source of fluoride contains at least 15% of the significant amount 3.5 mg fluoride per day.
+A fluoride source contains at least 15% of the significant amount 3.5 mg fluoride per day.

-Folate contributes to maternal tissue growth during pregnancy.
+Folate contributes to growth of maternal tissue during pregnancy.

 Folate contributes to normal amino acid synthesis.